 They aren't!
 While a lab grown diamond may not have a ton of monetary value on the secondary market after the initial purchase, they are still full of sentimental value.
 Isn't that the most important part of an engagement ring or diamond gift anyway?

 In our opinion, three things matter when deciding between a natural, mined diamond and lab created diamond:

-On the other hand, if you want to be 100% sure it is conflict free or need a big diamond with a small budget - and it won’t bother you when you see the equivalent diamond selling for less next year - go lab-grown, provided you’re confident she’ll be okay with it.
-For some people, it can feel like it’s not the ‘real deal’ - a.k.a. fake Prada.
+On the other hand, if you are looking for a more sustainable (and obviously conflict-free) option or prefer having a bigger diamond for your budget - go lab-grown, provided you’re confident she’ll be okay with it.
+For some people, it can feel like it’s not the ‘real deal’.
 Perception matters.

 There is no one-size fits all answer here.
 If you want to talk it out, our gemologists have one rule: tell you what they would tell their best friend, so just chat us now.